drewww/prism/_sources/how-tos/collision.rst.txt

 Most roguelikes require some kind of collision, so we've provided a collision system built in to Prism.
 Here's how it works:

-First, register any "layers" or types of movement you want to use:
+First, register any "layers" or types of movement you want to use, usually in your module's module.lua:

 .. code:: lua